 Taylor, 26, was killed by police during the execution of a "no-knock" warrant.

-It has been more than three months since Breonna Shaquille Taylor was gunned down in a hail of bullets by Louisville, Kentucky, police officers who were executing a "no-knock" warrant.
+It has been more than eight months since Breonna Shaquille Taylor was gunned down in a hail of bullets by Louisville, Kentucky, police officers who were executing a search warrant.

-At least three different law enforcement agencies in the state have launched parallel investigations into Taylor's death.
+At least three different law enforcement agencies in the state launched parallel investigations into Taylor's death.

 Glover is Taylor's ex-boyfriend who, according to police, was using her address to mail drugs through the post office.
 Police note in the arrest warrant request that they verified with postal inspectors that Glover was receiving packages at Taylor's address.